 Student Assistance Program

-MACC has purchased a Student Assistance Program (SAP) for our students through H&H Health Associates that provides help in countless areas.
-This is legitimate help for you, so don't be cautious about using it.
+MACC provides a Student Assistance Program (SAP) for our students through H&H Health Associates that provides help in countless areas.
 Below are some FAQ's about the program that should answer most of your questions.
-Call Michele McCall, Dean of Student Affairs and Enrollment Management at 263-4100 ext.
-11215 if you have further questions.

 What do these services cost?